MicrosoftDocs/bi-shared-docs/docs/analysis-services/multidimensional-models/blog-analysis-services-cube-processing-fails-with-error.md

 ; 08S01.** Errors in the OLAP storage engine: An error occurred while the dimension, with the ID of 'Dim Time', Name of 'Date' was being processed.
 Errors in the OLAP storage engine: An error occurred while the 'Fiscal Year' attribute of the 'Date' dimension from the 'AdventureWorksDW2012Multidimensional-EE' database was being processed.
 OLE DB error: OLE DB or ODBC error: Communication link failure; 08S01; Shared Memory Provider: No process is on the other end of the pipe.
 ```

 To understand this output, `08S01` means `DB_E_CANNOTCONNECT` from the provider.
 This HResult is a bit of a misnomer.
-It could be that the system can’t connect or that it's been disconnected or canceled by the provider or the server if the query was canceled.
+It could be that the system can't connect or that it's been disconnected or canceled by the provider or the server if the query was canceled.

 Check the `OLAP\Log\Msmdsrv.log` file.
 You might get the error message in case your application didn't log it.